oracle/docker-images/OracleDatabase/SingleInstance/samples/applypatch/README.md

 **Important:** It is not supported to apply patches on already existing databases.
 You will have to create a new, patched database Docker image.
 You can use the PDB unplug/plug functionality to carry over your PDB into the patched container database!

+**Important for 19.3.0:** Build the base image with `SLIMMING=false` before using this sample.
+Example:

+    ./buildContainerImage.sh -i -e -v 19.3.0 -o '--build-arg SLIMMING=false'

 # Copyright
 Copyright (c) 2014-2017 Oracle and/or its affiliates.
 All rights reserved.